Ashmore: History

 Three round barrows have been found in the parish: two barrows south of the village near Well Bottom, and one west of the village near the boundary with the village of Fontmell Magna; this latter barrow was excavated in the 19th century and bones were recovered.
 Ashmore may have been the site of a Neolithic market place or settlement.

 The Roman road from Bath to Badbury Rings passes through the east of the parish.
 The situation of the village is similar to Romano-British sites in the area, and there may have been a military camp and trading post in the area.
-It is possible that Ashmore may have been a Romano-British village that has been occupied without a break up to the present day; the parish church is sited West of the pond towards the edge of the village, which could indicate that the village pre-dated the church and Christianity.

-In 1086 Ashmore was recorded in the Domesday Book as "Aisemare"; it had 24 households, 7 ploughlands and 10 acre of meadow.
+In 1086, Ashmore was recorded in the Domesday Book as "Aisemare"; it had 24 households, 7 ploughlands and 10 acre of meadow.
 It was in Cranborne Hundred and had a value of £15 to the lord of the manor, who was King William.

-Until 1859 Ashmore had an open field system; the three fields—North Field to the north, and Sandpit Fields and Broadridge to the south—were roughly equal in size and covered an area of 380 acre.
+Until 1859, Ashmore had an open field system; the three fields—North Field to the north, and Sandpit Fields and Broadridge to the south—were roughly equal in size and covered an area of 380 acre.
 At the same time there was also a considerable area of enclosed fields, covering 240 acre in 1590.

+Ashmore as an ancient continuously inhabited village

+In his pioneering work The Making of the English Landscape (1955), historian W.G.
+Hoskins wrote that, although "It yet remains to be proved that there is any village in England which has been continuously inhabited since Celtic times", certain "exciting clues" led him to believe Ashmore was such a place.

+Hoskins noted that Ashmore lies in an area thickly studded with Romano-British remains.
+It is a hilltop village, a fact "particularly suggestive of great antiquity".
+Furthermore, it was too far from the river valleys for it to be squeezed out by the Early English settlers, who would have let it be.

+For Hoskins, a telling clue was the settlement's ancient nucleus: the village pond.
+Such embanked ponds may go back to "the beginning of the Christian era or a little earlier".
+The parish church lies some distance from the pond, on the outskirts of the village, suggesting that Christianity was a relative latecomer.
+"Ashmore may well be a Romano-British village which has survived without a break to the present day".